hlissner/emacs-nlinum-hl/README.md

 # nlinum-hl

-Extends nlinum to provide current-line-number highlighting, as well as various other fixes.
+Extends nlinum to provide current-line-number highlighting, plus other fixes.

+It also tries to stave off a nlinum glitch where line numbers disappear (usually in buffers that have been open a while).

 > This was once a part of [doom-themes]